kavaivaleri/personal-website-v2/content/README.md

 1. Create `content/projects/your-project.md`
 2. Add project metadata in frontmatter
 3. Describe your project in Markdown
-4. Set `featured: true` to show on homepage
+4. Set `featured: false` to show on homepage

 ### Update Your Bio
 1. Edit `content/about/profile.md`